gitter-badger/buildgem/README.md

 * It reads files from a source directory that you specify
 * It passes those files through a series of plugins that you configure
-* Each plugin is given the opportunity to process some or all of the source files, using them to create new files in a separate build directory
+* Each plugin is given the opportunity to process some or all of the source and/or built files

 BuildGem doesn't do any building itself.
 The build steps are handled by plugins.